 Discover the value of a positive attitude

 A positive attitude lets you find satisfaction in every aspect of your life.
 It can be the difference between success and failure.
 Your positives will help you:

 - Adapt to change

 - Build your career

 - Balance your lifestyle

 - Create more satisfying relationships

 People aren't born with attitudes.
-They learn them through experience.
+Attitudes are based on what you’ve learned and experienced, and affect the way you think, act and feel.
 This means you can get rid of a negative attitude that does not support you and replace it with a positive one that does.

 A positive attitude in the workplace has a positive effect on co-workers and customers.
 Put your positive attitude to work for you.